ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-11-aws-security.md

 ### Absorb

-- ASG - get bigger to absorbe the attack...
+- ASG - get bigger to absorb the attack...

 - Shield - insurance for when the attack comes